MileHacker Logo

 Annual Festivals

 • Óbidos Medieval Market: Held annually in July or August, this is a major highlight.
-It represents a lively and immersive journey back in time.
+It symbolizes a lively and immersive journey back in time.
 Entry requires a ticket.

-• Óbidos International Chocolate Festival: This delightful festival takes place annually in March.
+• Óbidos International Chocolate Festival: This delightful festival takes place annually during The month of march.
 It is a must-visit for chocolate lovers, featuring impressive chocolate sculptures, interactive workshops, and abundant tasting opportunities.
 Entry requires a ticket.

 • Óbidos Christmas Village: During December, Óbidos transforms into a festive Christmas Village.
-The town is beautifully decorated with lights and ornaments, offering festive activities, ice skating, and Christmas markets.
+The small city is beautifully decorated with lights and ornaments, offering festive activities, skating on ice, and Christmas markets.
 Entry requires a ticket.

 Engaging with Culture